-Configuration settings a read, when the bridge gets switched on.
-So when you change the configuration, you need to switch it off/on to activate the changes.
+Most configuration settings a read only, when the bridge gets switched on.
+So when you make changes to the configuration, you need to disconnect/reconnect it from the USB port in order to activate the changes.

 How to set the configuration: